CreativeMaladjustment/stelligent-u-020201208/06-auto-scaling/README.md

 _Do you see more instances than the configured "desired capacity"?_

+> Yes with the new alarm and policy the desired capacity returns.

 ##### Question: Termination Order

 _If an instance is automatically terminated, which is it, the last one created or the first?_

+> appears to be the first one created that is terminated leaving the newest in place.

 ##### Question: Termination Policy

 _Can you change your policies to alter which instance gets terminated first?_

+> No i do not see an option to chage the policy to state which gets terminated first.

 #### Lab 6.3.3: Target Tracking policy